ILRe: Intermediate Layer Retrieval for Context Compression in Causal Language Models: Conclusion

 \section{Conclusion}

 In this study, we propose a training-free context compression framework, ILRe.
-Built upon standard causal LLMs, it is highly efficient and effective in context prefilling and extraction.
+Built upon decoder-only causal LLMs, it is highly efficient and effective in context prefilling and extraction.
 By integrating streaming chunked prefill, an observation window, multi pooling kernels and an early exiting layer, ILRe reduces the computational overhead of self-attention, delivering up to a hundredfold speedup in end-to-end inference while maintaining remarkable accuracy.
-Our experimental evaluations demonstrate that ILRe holds significant promise for advancing long-context LLM inference.
+Our experimental evaluations demonstrate that ILRe holds significant promise for advancing long-context LLM inference and length extrapolation.